 - Take allergy medication.
 If you have allergies, take your medication about an hour before your flight.

-If you're prone to severe airplane ear and must fly often, your doctor may surgically place tubes in your eardrums to aid fluid drainage, ventilate your middle ear, and equalize the pressure between your outer ear and middle ear.
+If you're prone to severe airplane ear and must fly often or if you're having hyperbaric oxygen therapy to heal wounds, your doctor might surgically place tubes in your eardrums to aid fluid drainage, ventilate your middle ear, and equalize the pressure between your outer ear and middle ear.

 Helping children prevent airplane ear

 - Encourage swallowing.
 Give a baby or toddler a bottle to suck on during ascents and descents to encourage frequent swallowing.
 A pacifier also might help.
 Have the child sit up while drinking.
 Children older than 4 can try chewing gum, drinking through a straw or blowing bubbles through a straw.